ruyakubu/PizzaBuilderPattern/README.md

 trying to instantiate a class.

 Also, when designing a builder object, you specify which fields in the object are required and which are mandatory

+#PIZZA Example
+Which building a Pizza, the ingredients for the crust are REQUIRED (e.g. flour, butter, eggs, milk, baking powder).
+However, ingredients for the topping are optional based on the user's/customers taste (e.g. pineapple, pepperoni, mushroom etc)